pytorch/pytorch/docs/source/notes/cuda.rst

 ----------------

-For each CUDA device, an LRU cache of cuFFT plans is used to speed up repeatedly running FFT methods (e.g., :func:`torch.fft`) on CUDA tensors of same geometry with same configuration.
+For each CUDA device, an LRU cache of cuFFT plans is used to speed up repeatedly running FFT methods (e.g., :func:`torch.fft.fft`) on CUDA tensors of same geometry with same configuration.
 Because some cuFFT plans may allocate GPU memory, these caches have a maximum capacity.